 There are a variety of questionnaires, such as the Myers-Briggs Type Indicator (MBTI®) that can help you to find out your psychological type.
 The results of the questionnaire are used together with a feedback discussion to help you to discover what your psychological type is.
 Each of the four dichotomies are explored during the feedback discussion.
 Through discussion, the client decides which of each pair is his/her preference or natural tendency.

 To explore your Psychological Type, contact one of our registered Type practitioners.
-Click on the ‘Search Profiles’ button in the ‘Find a Practitioner’ area on the right.
+Click on the 'Find a Type Practitioner' button at the top right.

-The following information will give you some idea what Type is about, however please note that it is only an introduction.
+Use the following information for some idea what Type is about.
+However please note that it is only an introduction.
 The four dichotomies, in more detail, are:

 One : Where you focus your energy and attention